 We expect to post, by early September 2015, an invitation to apply for the 2016-2017 academic year.

-Princeton University's Center for the Study of Democratic Politics (CSDP) seeks visiting scholars and/or post-doctoral research scholars for the 2014-2015 academic year.
+Princeton University's Center for the Study of Democratic Politics (CSDP) seeks visiting scholars and/or post-doctoral research scholars for the 2015-2016 academic year.
 The Center supports empirical research on democratic political processes and institutions.
 Applications are welcome from political scientists and scholars in related social science disciplines at any career stage, but any applicant who has yet to complete the PhD should have turned in a final draft of the dissertation at the time of appointment.

-IMPORTANT APPLICATION GUIDELINES:
+IMPORTANT APPLICATION INSTRUCTIONS

-Visiting Scholar applicants only, please apply using the application link below:
+Visiting Scholar applicants ONLY, please apply using the application link below: